-Select Report → View with Excel as 97-2003 workbook to create an XLS file and open the spreadsheet report in Excel 2003.
+Select Report→View with Excel as 97-2003 workbook to create an XLS file and open the spreadsheet report in Excel 2003.

-Select Report → View with Excel as 2007 workbook to create an XLSX file and open the spreadsheet report in Excel 2007.
+Select Report→ View with Excel as 2007 workbook to create an XLSX file and open the spreadsheet report in Excel 2007.

 When you generate a BIRT Spreadsheet Designer report in Excel, keep in mind that BIRT Spreadsheet Designer supports a larger number of rows and columns than Excel.
 Excel truncates the length and width of extremely large reports.
+Also, when you generate an Excel 2007 file (an XLSX or XLSM file), the exported output does not support the inclusion of drawing objects, such as auto shapes, forms, and pictures.
 For more information about how to use BIRT Spreadsheet Designer with Excel, see Appendix B, "Comparing Excel and BIRT Spreadsheet Designer."